dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

             sections.

     *   -   **Solution**
-        -   Displays the resulting sample set, which you can export along with a sample set visualization.
+        -   Displays the resulting sample set, if available for the solver.
+You can export the sample set along with its visualization.

     *   -   **Timing**
         -   Displays timing parameters for the problem.
 For more information,